-- da.
+- The planning services department shall notify the applicant of the approval or disapproval of the subdivision boundary survey within nine working days from submission. - b.
+If the subdivision boundary survey is rejected the planning services department shall provide the applicant, in writing, a detailed list of reasons for rejection. - c.
+Upon submission of the corrected subdivision boundary survey the planning services department shall notify the applicant of the approval or disapproval of the corrected boundary survey within nine days.
+If the subdivision boundary survey is not approved, the minor subdivision must be resubmitted. - d.
 After the survey has been approved by city staff one copy of the survey shall be filed with the planning services department.
-In addition, one copy each of any applicable recorded access easements shall be filed with the city planning services department. - eb.
-Furthermore, n No building permit shall be issued until the survey has been approved by city staff and any accompanying documentation has been recorded filed in accordance with section 12-7-3(b.3.a).
+In addition, one copy each of any applicable recorded access easements shall be filed with the cityplanning services department. - eb.
+Furthermore, nNo building permit shall be issued until the survey has been approved by city staff and any accompanying documentation has been recorded in accordance with section 12-7-3(b)(3)a..